ckeditor/ckeditor5-collaboration-samples/DEV-README.md

 As a post-release actions, make sure to:

-1. Notify on `#cke5-release` that the release has been done: "Collaboration samples were released 🎉"
+1. Notify on `#cke5-release` that the release has been done: "Collaboration samples have been released 🎉".

 ### release